Thunderbolts (comics): Rebirth and endings

-With the telepathic terrorist Mentallo serving as a middleman, Hawkeye tried to help Plantman to give him to the Crimson Cowl.
-During the escape, Hawkeye watched helplessly as Plantman murdered a prison guard.
-Before the Crimson Cowl could kill Hawkeye or take Plantman, they were rescued by Songbird.

-Hawkeye and Songbird then formed a second group of Thunderbolts.
-He explained to the Crimson Cowl's Masters of Evil that if the Crimson Cowl was not stopped, they would all become her slaves.
-Plantman, using the codename Blackheath, was their first new member.
-Most of the members of the Crimson Cowl's Masters of Evil also joined, including: Cardinal (now Harrier); Gypsy Moth (now Skein); Man-Killer (now Amazon); and Cyclone, who did not change his codename.
+Meanwhile, Hawkeye escapes from prison and forms a second group of Thunderbolts with Songbird to oppose the Masters of Evil.
+Most of the members of the Crimson Cowl's Masters of Evil also join, including: Cardinal (now Harrier); Gypsy Moth (now Skein); Man-Killer (now Amazon); and Cyclone, who does not change his codename.

-These new Thunderbolts were eventually captured by the Crimson Cowl (who was helped by Cyclone).
-The Crimson Cowl vivisected Plantman.
-Soon after, Plantman mutated into a plant creature that neutralized the mind-control poison.
-The group was then sent to the V-Battalion's base.
-The Counter-Earth group returned to Earth at the V-Battalion base through a rift in space.
-The new and old teammates were reunited.
-Jolt stayed on Counter-Earth and joined the Young Allies.
-Closing the rift between Earth and Counter-Earth destroyed the V-Battalion's base.

-In the aftermath, Atlas and Dallas were split into separate bodies, with Dallas retaining the remainder of Atlas' ionic power, allowing her to walk again with enhanced agility and strength.
-Zemo convinced Hawkeye that he wanted to reform and help the world instead of ruling it.
-Hawkeye, Amazon and Skein left the team.
-MACH-3 and Harrier returned to prison.
-Zemo then revealed to the team that he had lied to Hawkeye and that he still wanted to conquer the world, only to save it from itself.
-The Thunderbolts comic then shifted focus for six issues.

 Avengers/Thunderbolts: The Best Intentions

 In 2004, the six issue Avengers/Thunderbolts limited series was launched, picking up a year after the events of Thunderbolts #75.
-Zemo led the Thunderbolts (now including Dallas Riordan, under the codename Vantage) in an attempt to drain the powers of all superhumans on Earth, using Moonstone.
-They fought the Avengers, including former Thunderbolt Hawkeye.
-Iron Man infiltrated the Thunderbolts disguised as Cobalt Man.
+Zemo leads the Thunderbolts (now including Dallas Riordan, under the codename Vantage) in an attempt to drain the powers of all superhumans on Earth, using Moonstone.
+They battle the Avengers, including former Thunderbolt Hawkeye.
+Iron Man infiltrates the Thunderbolts disguised as Cobalt Man.
 Eventually, all the power absorbed by Moonstone caused her to snap.
-Jolt returned from Counter-Earth to help stop Moonstone.
-Finally, Iron Man convinced Hawkeye to lobotomize Moonstone to save the planet.
+Iron Man convinces Hawkeye to lobotomize Moonstone to save the planet.

-Zemo vowed revenge against the Thunderbolts and the Avengers for putting Moonstone into a coma.
-Jolt returned to Counter-Earth.
-The depowered Blackheath returned to prison.
-The Fixer fled.
-Vantage retired to a government job.
-Songbird was offered reserve membership in the Avengers but turned it down.
-MACH-3 was paroled from prison and decided to form a new team of Thunderbolts.
+Zemo vows revenge against the Thunderbolts and the Avengers for putting Moonstone into a coma.
+Jolt returns to Counter-Earth, while Fixer flees, Vantage retires, and Blackheath returns to prison.
+Songbird is offered reserve membership in the Avengers, but turns it down.
+MACH-3 is paroled from prison and forms a new team of Thunderbolts.